hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 **5. Identify the Disk PARTUUID for all USB3 disks, create fstab entries to mount disks at boot**
-This is where it becomes important that you have already named all of you disk volumes properly and have created a root folder in each where the root folder's name matches the disk label.
+This is where it becomes important that we have already named all of our disk volumes properly and have created a root folder in each where the root folder's name matches the disk label.

 IE:
 - For every disk, it's disk volume label should be like `DISK1`  **in strict numerical sequence** through to `DISK8` and ensure they are definitely unique across disks.
-- On each disk, you must have created one root folder named like `mediaroot`.
+- On each disk, we must have created one root folder named like `mediaroot`.

-OK, you are going to neeed 2 `Terminal` windows open to do this.
+OK, we are going to neeed 2 `Terminal` windows open to do this.
 Start 2 `Terminal`s and position them side by side.
-Overlapping windows is OK, as long as you can see most of each window and easily click between then to change window focus.
+Overlapping windows is OK, as long as we can see most of each window and easily click between then to change window focus.

 In the leftmost window, edit `/etc/fstab` ready to add new items.
 ```